 1. Simply apply the Dead Sea mud like you would apply it for facial beauty purposes.

-People who suffer with dermatological conditions such as eczema and psoriasis find that the application of Dead Sea mud to afflicted areas not only reduces swelling, but it takes the heat out of inflammations.
+People who suffer from dermatological conditions such as eczema and psoriasis find that the application of Dead Sea mud to afflicted areas not only reduces swelling, but it takes the heat out of inflammations.

 The Dead Sea mud also vastly reduces the itching, making it an effective holistic treatment for these ailments.